The Ultimate Summer Sleeping Guide

 Our Head of Design, Farah Arshad says: "The best place to start when preparing the bedroom for summer is with the bed linen itself.
 Choosing bed linen made from natural materials such as 100% cotton is recommended all year round, but particularly in summer as cotton is breathable and won’t trap in heat.”

-Our sleep routines have changed since lockdown, and the summer heat is set to exacerbate this!
+Our sleep routines have changed over the years, and the summer heat is set to exacerbate this!
 Did you know…

-• Around 75% of people have experienced a change to their sleeping patterns since March 2020?
+• Around 75% of people have experienced a change in their sleeping patterns since March 2020?

-• A whopping 53% of people have changed their usual sleeping routine throughout the pandemic.
+• Approximately 53% of people have changed their usual sleeping routine throughout the pandemic.

 • 44% of people feel their sleep has worsened because of COVID-19.

-Don’t let the warm summer months get you all hot and bothered!
-Change up your sleeping routine and choose the right bedding to help you drift off in cool comfort night after night.
+But don’t let the warm summer months get you all hot and bothered!
+Adapting your pre-bedtime routine can help you drift off in cool comfort night after night.

 • Exercise (60.9%)